 21. Don’t Buy Bottled Water

 Americans are addicted to bottled water.
-I am fortunate enough to live in one of the best areas of the country for fresh tap water.
+I am fortunate enough to live in one of the country’s best areas for fresh tap water.

-Using reusable water bottles is key to reducing bottle water consumption.
+Using reusable water bottles is key to reducing bottled water consumption.

 I have several BPA-free water bottles I fill up with tap water and store in the refrigerator.
-When I’m heading out, I simply grab one of my own bottles and take that with me.
+I simply grab one of my own bottles and take that with me when I’m heading out.

-Buying reusable water bottles is good for your financial health, your physical health, and a better cost-effective solution than buying bottled water that takes up space in the landfill.
+Buying reusable water bottles is suitable for your financial health, your physical health and a better cost-effective solution than buying bottled water that takes up space in the landfill.

 22. Save Money on Groceries with Rainchecks